haskell-linnet/linnet/doc/01-endpoint.md

 ## Endpoint combinators

-Linnet exposes two operators that allow to combine endpoints using _AND/OR_ logic
+Linnet exposes two operators that allow to combine endpoints using _AND/OR_ logic.

 ```haskell top hide
 {-# LANGUAGE OverloadedStrings      #-}